cf-lit/hipchatAPI-python/README.md

 Python Hipchat API

-More information is comming...

 Just used for notes at the mo!
+More information comming...

 # Hipchat V1 token:
 https://hipchat.com/admin/api